Current Research Projects

 The project will contribute to the fields of narrative persuasion and science communication by developing a differentiated theoretical account of media narratives, and testing specific mechanisms of effects.

-Principal Investigators: Prof. Dr. Helena Bilandzic & Prof. Dr. Susanne Kinnebrock
+Principal management: Prof. Dr. Helena Bilandzic & Prof. Dr. Susanne Kinnebrock

 Project duration: 2020-2024